Global homotopy theory via partially lax limits: Promonoidal infty -categories and Day convolution

 \section{Promonoidal \texorpdfstring{$\infty$}{infty}-categories and Day convolution}

 We start this section by recalling the notion of a promonoidal $\infty$-category.
-We then recall the definition of the operadic norm functor and use this to define the Day convolution product on a functor category.
-We finish the section by collecting various important results about the Day convolution product.
+We recall the definition of the operadic norm functor and use this to define the Day convolution product on a functor category.
+We then collecting various important results about the Day convolution product which will be important later.
+We finish the section by giving a symmetric monoidal recognition criteria for presheaf categories, inspired by Elmendorf's theorem.

 We start off by recalling the following useful notion from~\cite{Ayala-Francis}*{Definition 0.7}.

 \begin{definition} A functor $p \colon \CC\to\CB$ between $\infty$-categories is an \emph{exponentiable fibration} if the pullback functor $p^*\colon {\Cat_\infty}_{/\CB}\to {\Cat_\infty}_{/\CC}$ admits a right adjoint $p_*$, which we call the pushforward. \end{definition}